-- While choosing a tour operator, make sure it is a member of the Nepal Mountaineering Association (NMA).
+- While choosing a tour operator, make sure it is a member of the Nepal Mountaineering Association (NMA) and member of Trekking Agencies Association of Nepal.
 It is a governing body that is responsible for regulating the welfare issues of the guides and porters working in Nepal

 - Though there are various views regarding tipping in Nepal, we suggest you tip your guide and porter.
 The general rule of thumb is tipping about 10 percent of your trekking cost.
 And if you wish to pay more, it is totally up to you.